Last Updated October 25, 2024

 Lady Gaga, NO!

 I say all that to say, don't force it.
 If you can't find a natural fit for your brand, influencer marketing may not be for you.
 And that's okay.
 You can sink your entire marketing budget into something else.
-It might also make sense to start from within; read more on employee advocacy for your business.
+It might also make sense to start from within; read more on employee advocacy for your business, or check out some of the industry's top PR leaders for advice and tips.

 Conclusion